 Balance sheet has three components, assets, liabilities and owner’s equity.
 One of the section under the component liability is “current liability”.

+Type of current liabilities depends on the industry in which the company or firm operates.
 Some of the specific items found under the section current liabilities are listed below;

 Accounts payable is the amount that a business obliged to pay in the normal operating cycle for the goods and services received in credit.